Orivoir/fully-storage/README.md

 ### add collection

-You can create a new empty collection:
+You can create a new empty collection with `add-collection` command:

 ```bash
 > npm run store -- --add-collection users